|

 If the client is entitled to the $600 credit, the household would receive a $50 and a $23 medical expense deduction (total $73), plus any out-of-pocket expenses.
 (If out-of-pocket expenses did not exceed $35, then no out-of-pocket expenses would be allowed.)

-• Note: The $35 excess medical deduction is only applied to out-of-pocket expenses.
-The Medicare prescription drug credit, prescription drug card discount and enrollment fee are not considered out-of-pocket expenses.
+Note: The $35 excess medical deduction applies only to out-of-pocket expenses.
+The Medicare prescription drug credit, prescription drug card discount, and enrollment fee are not considered out-of-pocket expenses.

-• Any share of cost or spend down expenses for medical costs incurred by Medi-Cal recipients, including any allowable medical expense incurred, reported, and verified that is NOT covered by Medi-Cal.
+- Any share of cost or spend down expenses for medical costs incurred by Medi-Cal recipients, including any allowable medical expense incurred, reported, and verified Medi-Cal does NOT cover that.

-• The cost of securing and maintaining any service animal such as, but not limited to a seeing eye, hearing or service dog (guard dog for the disabled), and the cost of dog food and veterinarian bills.
-An animal must be specially trained to perform a function that the elderly or disabled person cannot readily perform on their own.
+- The cost of securing and maintaining any service animal, such as, but not limited to, a seeing eye, hearing, or service dog (guard dog for the disabled), and the cost of dog food and veterinarian bills.
+An animal must be specially trained to perform a function that the elderly or disabled person cannot readily perform independently.

-Note: If an emotional support animal is trained to assist an elderly or disabled person, the emotional support animal must be treated as a service animal.
-The costs of securing and maintaining an emotional support animal that meet the definition of a service animal are allowable medical expenses.
+Note: If an emotional support animal is trained to assist an elderly or disabled person, it must be treated as a service animal.
+The costs of securing and maintaining an emotional support animal that meets the definition of a service animal are allowable medical expenses.

 Note: Verification of a Service Animal’s Status